cgxarrie-go/pr-cli/README.md

 - prq open **pr_id**: Open the PR with id **pr_id** in the default browser
 - prq o **pr_id**: Open the PR with id **pr_id** in the default browser

+### Open remote repository code command
+code will open the current folder repository in the default browser

+- prq code
+- prq d